 - Experimental Physics

 Theoretical physics is the most popular field for all research scholars who are pursuing Ph.D. in Physics.
 Physics and mathematics go hand in hand, and nothing can separate these two.
-Without the proper understanding of mathematics, Physics will be nothing but an incredibly boring subject.
-Due to high demand among the physics research scholars, the competitions are high as well which results in more applications but less selection.
-The reason behind majority research students for choosing theoretical over experimental is that it is important for the experimentalists to have a bit of theoretical knowledge, whereas, there is no compulsion for theorists to have any practical experience.
+This is what excites most people to take up the subject.
+Due to a high demand among the physics research scholars, the competitions are high as well which results in more applications but less selection.
+The reason behind majority research students choosing theoretical over experimental physics is that it is important for the experimentalists to have a bit of theoretical knowledge, whereas, there is no compulsion for theorists to have any practical experience or they just enjoy crunching numbers more than performing experiments.